benhenshaw/rhythm/doc/final.md

        &width, &height);
 ~~~

+The `DEPTH` of 4 and the `MAXVAL` of 255 specify that the format is four channels, and that each channel occupies one byte as 255 is the maximum number a byte can hold.
 Once the header is parsed and the width and height are known, the pixel data can be read into a buffer as so:

 ~~~C
 int pixels_read = fread(pixels, sizeof(u32), width * height, file);